 TYT MD380 Toolz Firmware

-There’s an experimental firmware available for the MD380/MD390 radios that is written by a third party.
-You can use it to gain additional functions.
+There’s an experimental firmware available for the MD380/MD390 radios written by KG5RKI.
+You can use it to gain additional display functions.
 Instructions for obtaining the firmware loader and the current version of the firmware are available here.
 Install this, and you’ll gain some neat features, most notably you’ll be able to select your talkgroup directly from the keypad of your radio.
 YMMV, but it’s working well for us, and you can reinstall the factory firmware if you’d like to revert to the TYT way.

 Connect Systems CS-750